suzan-jamesono6og/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute panic and stress.
 Write down your ideas, plans, deadlines, or any other relevant information in a planner or task list.
 Doing so will keep you organized and help ensure you don't forget anything important.
 You can also use tools like Trello, Asana, Todoist, etc. to manage your tasks and projects more effectively.

+# 2024-03-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise code that is easy to understand and maintain.
+Remember that code is read more often than it is written, so aim for readability and modularity.
+Refactor when necessary, embrace reusable components, and avoid premature optimization.
+Also, never underestimate the importance of proper documentation and testing."

+In essence, the art of programming lies not just in making a program work, but in making it work elegantly and efficiently over time, by all those who interact with it.